dommil/serverless-games-on-aws/Cognito User Pools Authentication Lab/README.md

 11. On the next page, under the part that says “Do you want to customize your email verification messages?”, change **Verification type** from Code to Link.

         * This will allow your users to verify their email in a convenient way by clicking a link during the sign-up process.
+	* For production User Pools, it is recommended to use SES instead as Cognito has a daily email limit.

 <p align="center"><img src="http://d2a4jpfnohww2y.cloudfront.net/cognito/4.png" /></p>